ubcxzhang/GWASbyCluster/README.md

 Please cite this paper, if you used this R package in your research.
 Thanks!

-To install this R package, please install from CRAN submission or use the following commands in R<br>
+To install this R package, please install from CRAN submission or use the following R code

-library(devtools)<br>
+    library(devtools)
     install_github("ubcxzhang/GWASbyCluster")